hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-For each &lt;COUNTRY.Country&gt; only 1 occurrence of the &lt;COUNTRY-ACTION-UNAVAILABILITY&gt;<br />
+For each &lt;COUNTRY.Country&gt; only 1 occurrence of the &lt;COUNTRY-ACTION-UNAVAILABILITY&gt;
-having the same &lt;COUNTRY-ACTION-UNAVAILABILITY.Functionality&gt; AND &lt;COUNTRY-ACTION-<br />
+having the same &lt;COUNTRY-ACTION-UNAVAILABILITY.Functionality&gt; AND &lt;COUNTRY-ACTION-
-UNAVAILABILITY.Start date and time&gt; AND &lt;COUNTRY-ACTION-UNAVAILABILITY.Type&gt; is<br />
+UNAVAILABILITY.Start date and time&gt; AND &lt;COUNTRY-ACTION-UNAVAILABILITY.Type&gt; is
 allowed.

 **Technical Description**